-UPDATING: Seattle-area restaurants offering takeout and/or delivery during the novel coronavirus pandemic
+UPDATING: Seattle-area restaurants offering takeout and/or delivery during the coronavirus pandemic

-Here are some of the Seattle restaurants offering takeout and/or delivery options due to the recent ban on dining in because of the novel coronavirus pandemic.
+Here are some of the Seattle restaurants offering takeout and/or delivery options due to the recent ban on dining in because of the coronavirus pandemic.
 This list is not exhaustive and is subject to change.
 If you’d like to submit a restaurant you don’t see here, use the form at the bottom of this page.
 Due to a high volume of submissions, we may not get to your entry right away, but we are including as many as we can.
+(The Mayor’s office now has this handy map of restaurants offering delivery/takeout.)

 Check websites/Facebook pages or call for more information on menu items, prices and more.
 Note that some establishments deliver only within a certain radius and some have modified their hours.